douernesto/ppro-kind/README.md

 Pipeline exampample that executes the following steps using Github Workflows and community runners and actions:

 ## To execute
-1. Go to the project Actiona and trigger a manual Workflow Dispatch
+1. Go to the project Actiona and trigger a manual Workflow Dispatch for "Kind Cluster Sample App"

 ## How it works